 - Insurance companies or financial institutions are required by law to disclose.

 - Insurance companies or financial institutions must share in order to conduct ordinary business activities.

 What you should know about cancellation and nonrenewal

 Cancellation means that before the end of the policy period the insurance company:

-- reduces or restricts coverage under the policy; or
+- Reduces or restricts coverage under the policy.

 Refusal to renew and non-renewal mean the policy terminates at the end of the policy period.